 Department of Counseling & Behavioral Health

-The Counseling and Behavioral Health Department at Jefferson was formed to increase collaboration among behavioral health programs across the East Falls (Philadelphia), Center City (Philadelphia), and Camden County (New Jersey) campuses and to plan meaningfully for behavioral health program expansion across the Jefferson Enterprise.
+Upon the merger of Thomas Jefferson University and Philadelphia University, the Counseling and Behavioral Health Department was formed to increase collaboration among behavioral health programs across the East Falls (Philadelphia), Center City (Philadelphia), and Camden County (New Jersey) campuses and to establish Jefferson as an important presence for behavioral health training, education, and community impact across the Greater Philadelphia Region.

 The Department currently houses two distinctive graduate programs.
-The MS degree program in Community and Trauma Counseling is a 60-credit masters program that prepares students for the Licensed Professional Counselor credential.
-Students enrolled in the MS in CTC program can choose to pursue a Specialization in Art Therapy (69 credits for MS + Art Therapy) or a Specialization in Trauma, Addictions, and Recovery (69 credits for MS + Addictions).
-The MS degree program in Couple and Family Therapy is a 60 credit master’s program that prepares graduates for the Licensed Marriage and Family Therapy credential.
+The MFT degree program in Couple and Family Therapy is a 66-credit COAMFTE accredited (since 2014) master’s program that prepares graduates for the Licensed Marriage and Family Therapy credential.
 Students in this program can choose a Sex Therapy Track or a Family Therapy Track.
-Link to program overviews
+Link to program overviews.
+The MS degree program in Community and Trauma Counseling is a 60-credit master’s program that prepares students for the Licensed Professional Counselor credential.
+Students enrolled in the MS in CTC program can choose to pursue a Specialization in Art Therapy (69 credits for MS + Art Therapy) a Specialization in Trauma, Addictions, and Recovery (66 credits for MS + Addictions), or a Specialization in Child Trauma and Play Therapy (66 credits for MS + Play).

-Additionally, the Department offers an undergraduate minor in Child Trauma Studies, an expedited 5-year combined bachelor/master’s degree program in Psychology or Health Sciences (BS) and Community and Trauma Counseling (MS), as well as an array of certificate programs, including:
+Additionally, the Department offers an expedited 5-year combined bachelor/master’s degree program in Psychology or Health Sciences (BS) and Community and Trauma Counseling (MS), a 6-year combined bachelor/master’s degree program in Psychology or Health Sciences (BS) and Couple and Family Therapy (MFT) as well as an array of certificate programs.